-Having spent time looking at consumer advice sites for a cheap lawyer in Blakelaw, most comment that I should use a CQS assured solicitor.
+Having invested time reviewing mumsnet.com for a high-quality solicitor in Blakelaw, many post that I must use a CQS kitemarked lawyer.
 Can you explain what CQS is?

-The Law Society's Conveyancing Quality Scheme is the recognised kitemark for legal experts in home ownership transfers, trusted by some of the UK's major lenders.
-Four years ago the Conveyancing Quality Scheme was officially recognised by the Building Societies Association (BSA).
+The Law Society's Conveyancing Quality Scheme is the recognised kitemark for legal experts in home moving process, trusted by some of the UK's major banks.
+In 2011-12 the Conveyancing Quality Scheme was officially recognised by the Legal Ombudsman.
 CQS is not a scheme offered by the Society for Licensed Conveyancers.
-Blakelaw is one of the many areas in England and Wales where there are Accredited solicitors.
+Blakelaw is one of the many areas in England and Wales where there are CQS solicitors.

 We had chosen conveyancing lawyers locally in Blakelaw on the Leeds Building Society solicitor approved list.
 They are now charging me a further sum for the legal aspects of the Leeds Building Society mortgage.
 Is this an additional conveyancing fee specified by Leeds Building Society?